icclab/cyclops/docs/prereq.rst

     Figure 1: Global bindings map and relations with Cyclops services

+The above bindings will be setup part by part while setting up respective services.
 Follow through the guide for installing each service individually.